ox-it/munki-rebrand/README.md

 To download a specific tag of munki use the ```--munki-release``` option.
 If this is set to e.g. ```v2.8.2``` munki_rebrand will switch to this release for the building of your customized pkg.
 See the [Munki releases page](https://github.com/munki/munki/releases) for details of release tags.
 If this is not set, munki_rebrand will use the latest, bleeding-edge Munki code from Github.
 To specify the output filename of your custom pkg use ```--output-file```.
 For example, if you set this to ```"Amazing_Software_Center"``` your output file will be renamed from something like ```munkitools-2.8.2553.pkg``` to ```Amazing_Software_Center-2.8.2553.pkg```

+The ```--local-code``` option can be specified with a path to a directory containing the munki codebase, for instance if you have a fork or local changes you wish to use.

+The ```--dep``` option uses the new ```make_munki_mpkg_DEP.sh``` script which builds munki for use with DEP and other situations where you do not wish to force a reboot after install.

 For usage help please see ```sudo ./munki_rebrand.py --help```

 ## Notes